deploy

 Destroy

-To destroy the stack, just pass the option --destroy
+To destroy the stack, pass --destroy to the deploy command:

 carlin deploy --destroy